 For starters, let’s add a pinch of theory.

-The definition of customer relations describes the relationships that a business has with its clients and the way in which it treats them.Colins Dictionary
+Customer relations describe the relationships that a business has with its clients and the way in which it treats them.Colins Dictionary

-What is the purpose of customer relations?
+What is the purpose of such relations?
 It’s out in the open: to create a mutually beneficial connection that will last even after the initial interaction.